 Welcome to my site.

-I am currently an Interactive Artificial Intelligence CDT candidate studying at the University of Bristol.
+I am currently an EPSRC Doctoral Prize Fellow at the University of Bristol.
 I specialise in machine learning techniques applied to astronomical data, with a focus on improving active learning performance and exploring the utility of weak supervision.
 My work has enabled me to be involved and consult in the morphology classification pipeline of the recently launched ESA telescope Euclid.

 Industry Placement